Categories

 Selling a new product or closing a major deal is always best done in a face-to-face meeting, thus increasing the need for hotels, meeting spaces, and entertainment spots.

-8. A Rise in Mixed-use Developments
+8. A Rise In Mixed-Use Developments

 An overarching trend is the migration of urban user to decongested areas, leaving vast office spaces unused.
 To utilize the available urban spaces and provide better value, commercial real estate investors will likely turn to mixed-use developments.